The Government has restated its commitment to delivering pensions dashboards in a written statement.

 Technical standards

-The technical standards are what data and dashboard providers will use to interface with the central technical architecture and/or each other.
+The technical standards are what pension providers and schemes will use to interface with the central technical architecture and/or each other.
 This includes the connectivity mechanisms; protocols for authorising the sharing of information; the methodology for the generation of pension identifiers, tokens, globally unique identifiers used in ecosystem transactions; and the rules for registration of pension identifiers for pensions found.

 Further technical documentation to accompany the technical standards will be released at a later date.